Ex-Green Beret behind Venezuela raid suspected of plagiarism

 “Please stop contacting our office,” Volk said in a response to an AP e-mail.

-Befitting Goudreau’s own James Bond-like aura, he had a gmail account ending with “007″ that Zedster found.
+Befitting Goudreau’s own James Bond-like aura, he had a gmail account ending with “007″ that Z3dster found.
 A friend of Goudreau confirmed that the account belongs to the ex-Green Beret.
-A photo icon associated with that account matches one of a U.S. combat soldier peering through a long-lens camera in mountainous terrain that has appeared on Silvercorp’s website, according to Zedster.
+A photo icon associated with that account matches one of a U.S. combat soldier peering through a long-lens camera in mountainous terrain that has appeared on Silvercorp’s website, according to Z3dster.

 The friend, speaking on the condition of anonymity to discuss private conversations, said he believes Goudreau designed the website himself.
 The domain was registered in February 2018 by a former business partner.
 A copy of the site was downloaded by AP on April 12, indicating the plagiarized passages existed before Goudreau was at the center of a major U.S. foreign policy crisis.